wp-plugins/bepro-listings/readme.txt

 = Are there ways to extend the plugin myself? =

-Yes, there are lots of wordpress hooks/filters and templates (listings/page).
+Yes, there are lots of wordpress hooks, filters and templates (listings/page).
 There is nothing stopping you from creating your own custom addons

 = Can I setup featured listings? =